loloof64/ChessPgnReviserWxWidgets/README.md

 # ChessPgnReviserWxWidgets
-Load your chess pgn file and train yourself with it
+Load your chess pgn file and train yourself with it.